sadiechi/research/README.md

 #### What is a fixed mindset?

 In a fixed mindset, people believe that their qualities e.g. intelligence are fixed or talents are inherent, and therefore cannot grow.
 I always thought this is a very close minded and limited mindset, as it pretty much stops you from growing and developing your qualities.
-FOr example when people say I'm a very talented muscician and they could never be a violinist like me, which is not true at all and almost undermines the hardwork I put in.
+For example, when people say I'm a very talented muscician and they could never be a violinist like me, it is not true at all and almost undermines the hardwork I put in (as it implies talent is inherent, and I was just born with musicality which isn't true...)
 As well as the fact any one can develop those skills, and shouldn't limit themselves, even if development might come a little slower.

 #### What is something kind you have done for someone else?

-I had my first orchestra rehearshal this week, I arrived a bit early so I helped set up all the chairs.
+I had my first orchestra rehearsal this week, I arrived a bit early so I helped set up all the chairs.

 #### Have you developed a habit of persevering?